Appeared at the 2025 Bay Area Maker Faire

 Unfortunately, the flights that really started to test these truss systems in space happened right before the Challenger accident, after which having astronauts assembling giant satellites stopped sounding practical, thus the research slowed to a trickle and didn’t attract any attention until 10 years ago where everybody looked at how amazingly difficult it was to get JWST deployed and wondered if maybe the solution for the next generation of large space telescopes was robotically assembled trusses.

-Finally, I liked the idea of making large things that could be printed on a standard-sized 3D printers.
+I guess even outside of making light art or space station trusses, I just like the idea of large things that can be printed on a standard-sized 3D printer.

 The first structure is generally the “octet” truss from Buckminster Fuller, constructed out of regular octahedra and regular tetrahedra in a 1:2 ratio.